TheWarlock118/LinkMod/README.md

 ## Known Issues
 - Some animations are unsynced in Multiplayer - Bomb Throw, Paraglider, Shielding, etc.
 - Mipha's Grace stock not correctly showing used for non-host players in Multiplayer - should be visual only
+- Animation masking issues (Legs not moving while attacking, etc.) - Seems to be limited by BOTW's animations and model skeleton
+- Some particles are unreasonably large (Teleporter particles, etc.).
+I believe this is caused by the model's initial scale, and as it takes an incredible amount of tedious work to get the model ready in-game, is likely not be patched anytime soon.
+- Some achievements are not properly tracked by the server

 ## Future Plans
 - Other Sheikah Slate abilities (Cryonis, Magnesis, Stasis) as alternate utilities